-Once I gained Bolivar Beach I was around Dublin and it's evil southern sister which allowed most of the wind and waves to be on my stern and improved the quality of my life.
+Once I gained Bolivar Beach I was past Dublin Point and its evil southern sister which allowed most of the wind and waves to be on my stern, improving my quality of life.
 The fog was lifting, also, presenting me with the sweeping beauty of Bolivar.
 What a magnificent beach.
 I paddled about 300 meters off shore which put me about 50 meters beyond the peaking surf break.
 The beach roared loudly and without reflected waves I had a little over 1 NM of smooth sailing.

-During this trip I heard several paddlers refer to Bolivar as "Three Mile Beach".
-Anyone know where that name comes from?
+During this trip I had heard several paddlers refer to Bolivar as "Three Mile Beach".
+Does anyone know where that name comes from?
 The beach isn't 3 miles long.
-Not even 1/2 that long.
+Not even 1/2 that.
 Magnificent, yes.
-Three miles long, no. Maybe it is 3 miles from something.
+Three miles long, no..

-The last 4 NM to Blackney went fast but were a bit concerning.
+The last 4 NM to Blackney Beach went fast and were a bit concerning.
 It had been about four hours since I had left Wolf Beach at the north end of Calvert Island intent on landing at Blackney.
-The northwest wind had risen past 15 knots and the seas were a solid 2 meter plus wind waves that combined to 9 feet opposing the northward flowing flood current.
+The north wind had risen past 15 knots and the seas were a solid 2 meter plus wind waves that combined to 9 feet opposing the northward flowing flood current.
 It was busy and getting kind of big.
-I was sure hoping Blackney Island, the kelp and shoal would knock the swell down.
-If it didn't I might be fixin' to hurt.
+I was hoping that Blackney Island, the kelp and shoal would knock the swell down.
+If it didn't I might fixin' to hurt.

 As I approached Blackney Beach I was dismayed at how far off shore the island was, funneling the wind rather than blocking it, allowing it full access to my desired landing site.
 I was arriving right at high tide so all of the energy robbing kelp heads were submerged and the current, running north over the shoal connecting Blackney and Calvert Islands, was standing up the seas on my approach.
 The beach was lit up in an unfriendly fashion and pain looked like a possibility.
 I was moving fast and, like it or not, I was on final approach.
 There would be no go-around.

-The exposed shore was small and blisteringly hot.
-I quickly stripped off my drysuit and base layers and hung them to dry in the sun.
+The exposed shore was small, without shade and blisteringly hot.
+I quickly stripped off my drysuit and base layers and hung them to dry on some logs.
 The evening high tide was going to come up very close to the forest so I looked for an upland clearing but found none.
 Few people paddle here so there are no established tent clearings.
-The thick forest barred any hopes of entry to higher ground so I settled for the highest spot I could find on the beach and figured that it gave me a three inch buffer from the evening's tide.
-I set my alarm for 2:00 AM and figured that if it didn't go off or I had miscalculated or the wind and swell increased or the barometric dropped I would be awakened by the movement of the surrounding logs before things got wet or I was crushed.
+The thick forest barred any hopes of entry to higher ground so I settled for the highest spot I could find on the beach and figured that I had a three-inch buffer from the next high tide.
+I set my alarm for 2:00 AM and felt that if it didn't go off or I had miscalculated or the wind and swell increased or the barometric dropped I would be wakened by the movement of surrounding logs before things got too wet or I was crushed.
 A decent option where others don't exist.

-Walking the beach I found the prints of a large wolf.
-Comparing his prints to the high tide line it was clear that he had watched my approach and landing.
-I had been too busy to look for wildlife but he had watched me and, perhaps sensing my anxiety, had figured that I wouldn't be good company.
-He chose to leave his beach to me.
+Walking the beach, I found the prints of a large wolf.
+Comparing his prints with the tide line it was clear that he had watched my approach and landing.
+I had been too busy to look for wildlife but he had watched me and sensing my anxiety had figured that I wouldn't be good company.
+He chose to leave the beach to me.